Phala-Network/solo-mining-scripts/README.md

 #### Troubleshooting

-If you experience issues running your node, try starting the node by:
+Most symptoms are solved by restarting your node.
+If you experience issues running your node, try stopping the node by:

 ```bash
 sudo phala stop